Start your Master's application

 - Check the entry requirements on your chosen course page to see if you’re eligible, and whether there are any pre-requisites for joining us.
-Don't panic if you aren't a perfect match for the entry requirements listed – we treat all postgraduate applications on their own merits, so if your experience is relevant, we still want to hear from you.
+Don't panic if you're not a perfect match for the entry requirements listed – we treat all Master's applications on their own merits, so if your experience is relevant, we still want to hear from you.

 - If English isn't your first language, make sure you meet our English language requirements of IELTS level 6.5 or equivalent.
 If you're short of the necessary standard, don't worry, you can do an English course with us to boost your English before starting your studies.

 - Gather supporting evidence for your application.
 We currently ask for 2 references, and your proof of your academic qualifications.
 You'll also need to write a personal statement.